Old Town Albuquerque, United States of America - Things to Do in Old Town Albuquerque

 Getting Around

-Old Town Albuquerque is highly walkable, with most attractions, restaurants, and shops within a few blocks of the central plaza.
-The historic district covers only about 10 square blocks, making it perfect for exploring on foot.
-Free parking is available in several lots, though spaces can fill up during peak tourist seasons and special events.
-The ABQ Ride bus system connects Old Town to other parts of the city, including Uptown and the Northeast Heights.
-For longer distances or day trips to nearby attractions like the Sandia Peak Tramway, rideshare services and rental cars are readily available.
+Old Town Albuquerque is highly walkable, with most attractions, shops, restaurants, and galleries within a few blocks of the central plaza.
+The historic district is compact and designed for pedestrian exploration, with wide sidewalks and minimal traffic on many streets.
+Free parking is available in several lots around Old Town, though spaces can fill up during peak tourist times and special events.
+The ABQ RIDE bus system connects Old Town to other parts of Albuquerque, including downtown and the airport, with the #36 bus providing direct service.
+For longer distances or evening activities, rideshare services and taxis are readily available.

 Where to Stay